What is nonequilibrium?: Theoretical strides

 From around 1960, various models started to appear to get some understanding of far-from-equilibrium systems.
 Computational methods started to enter, including molecular dynamics simulations (1967 by Alder and Wainwright), thermostating models (by Evans and Morriss, 1984), and stochastic chemical kinetics (by Gillespie in the 1970s).
 Probability theory got much stimulation from the emerging theory of stochastic particle dynamics, \cite{Liggett1985,Spitzer1970}.\\ Toward the end of the 20th century, it became clear that fluctuation theory for steady nonequilibrium systems requires a theory on the level of trajectories, \cite{gibbsian}.
 Various quantities such as heat, work and entropy fluxes from the theory of irreversible thermodynamics got translated in variables depending on the trajectory, \cite{ken,vulpi,seif,Shiraishi2023}.
 It became known as ``stochastic thermodynamics,'' already in the title of \cite{VandenBroeck1986StochasticThermodynamics} from 1986.
 Some importance was given to fluctuation theorems for the entropy fluxes, and they were proven in various contexts and for different types of situations, starting with the Gallavotti-Cohen type fluctuation relations and the free energy equalities of Chris Jarzynski, \cite{GC,gc2,Jarzynski, crooks,time,2000}.\\ Re-discovering the importance of nondissipative aspects is a more recent tendency, \cite{nondiss,frenesy}.
 Kinetic time-symmetric aspects complement in many ways the considerations from stochastic thermodynamics.
 Dynamical activity plays a crucial role in stabilization and self-assembly, steering and control of nonequilibrium systems.
 We also mention the work on ratchets, {\it e.g.}, in \cite{AstumianBier1994,Astumian1997BrownianMotor,Parrondo1998ReversibleRatchets,MeursVanDenBroeckGarcia2004} stimulating research on current generation and selection.
 Active matter is a more recent addition to nonequilibrium stat mech with exciting insights for biology and new materials.
 The basic models were already introduced in the 1990's (or earlier) though, {\it e.g.}, \cite{Vicsek1995,TonerTu1995,Schweitzer1998,SimhaRamaswamy2002}.
 A seminal review article is \cite{Marchetti2013}.\\

 In the mean time, important work continues on steady-state thermodynamics.
 Pioneering work includes \cite{oono,sasa_tasaki2006,hatano_sasa2001} with more recent results in \cite{sasa_nakagawa2025,nakagawa_sasa2019,nakagawa2024_arxiv}.
 Here, questions of stabilization and phase transformations get formulated (and answered) for out-of-equilibrium spatially extended systems.
-Perhaps, progress in nonequilibrium calorimetry should also be included in that project; {\it cf}.\cite{epl,cejp,jir,calo,negcap,fiori2024specificheatdrivencurieweiss,pritha,jchemphys}.\\
+Perhaps, progress and studies of nonequilibrium calorimetry should also be included in that project; {\it cf}.\cite{epl,cejp,jir,calo,negcap,fiori2024specificheatdrivencurieweiss,pritha,jchemphys}.\\

 The list above is far from complete.
 Even then, many interesting and important performances have not been cited, and we must refer to more specialized books and reviews as for instance mentioned in the Preface of the present notes.